civo/terraform-provider-civo/docs/resources/volume.md

 page_title: "civo_volume Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Volume which can be attached to an instance in order to provide expanded storage.
+  Provides a Civo volume which can be attached to an instance in order to provide expanded storage.
 ---

 # civo_volume (Resource)

-Provides a Civo Volume which can be attached to an instance in order to provide expanded storage.
+Provides a Civo volume which can be attached to an instance in order to provide expanded storage.

 ## Example Usage